-December 31, 2019
+December 31, 2020

-The following Management's Discussion and Analysis ("MD&A"), prepared as of April 24, 2020, should be read together with the consolidated financial statements of Graphite One Inc. ("Graphite One" or the "Company") for the years ended December 31, 2019 and December 31, 2018, and related notes thereto, which are prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
-All amounts are stated in Canadian dollars unless otherwise indicated.
+The following Management's Discussion and Analysis ("MD&A"), prepared as of April 20, 2021, should be read together with the consolidated financial statements of Graphite One Inc. ("Graphite One" or the "Company") for the years ended December 31, 2020 and December 31, 2019, and related notes thereto, which are prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
 The reader should be aware that historical results are not necessarily indicative of future performance.